TRAINING & RACE PROGRAMS

-Saturday - 9AM to 12PM (All HVST Members) Tuesday - 6PM to 9PM (Dev. and Travel Team) Thursday 6PM to 9PM (Travel Team).
+Saturday - 9AM to 11:45PM (All HVST Members) Tuesday - 6PM to 8:30PM (Devo, Travel and Snowboard Team) Thursday 6PM to 8:30PM (Travel and Snowboard Team).
 Coaches often add additional practices for the Travel and/or Development Teams, announced via HVST email and Text.

 Please note: Due to COVID-19 and Vail Resorts related capacity regulations, training days are subject to change.

 Introductory Team is a great way for your athlete to be introduced to fun and thrill of ski racing.
 Athletes will ski and receive fundamental skills training with coaches across various areas of the Hidden Valley Resort.
 The Introductory Team is not for kids who have never skied before.
 Athletes should be able to fulfill the basic ability requirements to ensure that they gain the most benefit from the program.
 Above all, we want Intro team members to develop a passion for skiing.
 (Sat)

 The Development Team

 Development Team members receive more advanced coaching and training to prepare athletes for alpine ski racing.
 They will learn how to ski a simulated race course at Hidden Valley and the techniques associated with ski racing for Giant Slalom (GS) and Slalom (SL).
 Development Team members are strongly encouraged to participate in one WIJARA race per season to put their training to the test.
 (Tues/Sat).